lisp-docs/cl-language-reference/docs/chap-21/cb-b-stream-concepts/_cb-b-b-b-d-interactive-streams.md

-The general intent of having some <ClLinks  term={"stream"}><i>streams</i></ClLinks> be classified as <GlossaryTerm styled={true} term={"interactive stream"}><i>interactive streams</i></GlossaryTerm> is to allow them to be distinguished from streams containing batch (or background or command-file) input.
+The general intent of having some <GlossaryTerm  term={"stream"}><i>streams</i></GlossaryTerm> be classified as <GlossaryTerm styled={true} term={"interactive stream"}><i>interactive streams</i></GlossaryTerm> is to allow them to be distinguished from streams containing batch (or background or command-file) input.
 Output to batch streams is typically discarded or saved for later viewing, so interactive queries to such streams might not have the expected effect.